-Jon grew up in a family uniquely dedicated to public service in Maryland.
-In the legislature, he sits in a seat formerly occupied by his uncle, Senator Ben Cardin, great uncle, Delegate Maurice Cardin, and grandfather, the Honorable Judge Meyer Cardin.
-With no lack of powerful role-models around the table at weekly family dinners, Cardin learned early the value of humility and service – principles that continue to guide his life and work today.
+Jon Cardin grew up in a family uniquely dedicated to public service in Maryland.
+He sits in the legislative seat formerly occupied by his uncle, Senator Ben Cardin, great uncle, Delegate Maurice Cardin, and grandfather, the Honorable Judge Meyer Cardin.
+With no lack of powerful role-models around the table at weekly Shabbat dinners, Cardin learned early the values of service and empathy.

-Cardin earned a Juris Doctor with Honors from the University of Maryland School of Law in 2001.
-He received Master’s degree in Policy Sciences from the University of Maryland, Baltimore County along with a second Master’s degree with Honors in Judaic Studies from Baltimore Hebrew University (now Towson University), both in 1996.
-Cardin has a 1992 Bachelor’s degree in International Relations from Tufts University.
-He is a 1988 alumnus of The Park School.
+Jon earned a Juris Doctor with Honors from the University of Maryland School of Law in 2001; received a Master’s degree in Policy Sciences from the University of Maryland, Baltimore County along with a second Master’s degree with Honors in Judaic Studies from Baltimore Hebrew University (now Towson University), both in 1996.
+He has a 1992 Bachelor’s degree in International Relations from Tufts University, and he is an alumnus of The Park School.

 Prior to studying law, Cardin was recruited as executive director of The Project Judaica Foundation in Washington, DC from 1996-1998.
 He began his career teaching Spanish and coaching lacrosse and basketball as faculty at Mercersburg Academy from 1992 to 1994.